dockur/macos/readme.md

   | `12`        | macOS 12       | Monterey         |
   | `11`        | macOS 11       | Big Sur          |

+> [!NOTE]
+> Support for macOS 15 (Sequoia) is still in its infancy, and it does not allow you to sign in to your Apple Account yet.

 ### How do I change the storage location?

   To change the storage location, include the following bind mount in your compose file: